 - Lifetime access to content upon class sign-up

-- Low prices can convey the assumption of less quality
+- Low prices can lead to the assumption of poor content quality

 - Goes against the idea that “less is more”

 - Udemy is not an officially accredited institution